windnode/WindNODE_ABW/docs/land_eligibility.rst

 \* A reduction to 10 % of the total potential area is estimated for the case-by-case examination, cf.
 :ref:`re_wind_cbc`.

-An analysis of the results is given in the end of this chapter: :ref:`re_results_land_use`.
+An analysis of the results is given at the end of this chapter: :ref:`re_results_land_use`.

 Ground-mounted photovoltaics
 ----------------------------